 Developing technology means electric cars are always improving

 Manufacturers are now piling their efforts into improving the performance of electric cars.
 Consequently, technology is rapidly developing to extend the distance electric cars can travel between recharges.
 And the increasing popularity of electric vehicles means more charging points.

 A lack of engine means electric cars are also generally lighter than their traditional counterparts, so their acceleration capabilities makes them more fun to drive.

 If you are wondering how do electric cars compare to other used cars or leased cars we have good news!
-Car Guide is soon launching a new comparison tool which will make it easier to understand what each option is going to cost you or to choose the cheapest electric car.
+Car Guide has now launched a new comparison tool which will makes it easier to understand what each option is going to cost you or to choose to switch to an electric car.

 Frequently Asked Questions